xiaochy2/netflix/README.md

-Netflix like page use frontend use react/redux, backend use json server
+Netflix like page frontend use react/redux, backend use json server

 Before running this app, please goto the folder and type <code>npm i</code> in terminal